Microeconomic Theory at Michigan State University

 Jay Pil Choi and Arijit Mukherjee, Optimal certification policy, entry, and investment in the presence of public signals,

-The RAND Journal of Economics, November 2020.
+Rand Journal of Economics, November 2020.

 Thomas Jeitschko and PhD alum Mark Tremblay, Platform competition with endogenous homing,